layadas/layadas.github.io/_pages/about.md

 ---

 I am a systems scientist.
 I work on *estimation, control and data analysis for health monitoring and control of complex systems*.
-I have worked on monitoring and control of simulated, lab-scale and real-life systems.

-My approach towards understanding, modeling, monitoring and controlling complex systems includes accounting for interactions between individual units.
+My approach towards understanding, modeling, monitoring and controlling complex systems emphasises on accounting for interactions between individual units.
 For example, I employed Mahalanobis distance to account for interactions between control loops in a [multivariate system](https://doi.org/10.1109/TCST.2015.2468087).
 I am presently studying the interactions between utilitarian agents with entropy and cross-entropy.